Trust & Safety

 The Importance Of International Background Checks

 A comprehensive employment screening program should include International Background Checks for candidates living abroad, and those living in the US who have previously lived, studied, or worked in other countries.
 International Background Checks help your company:

 - Make informed decisions based on reliable results from foreign databases

-- Ensure your candidate’s employment history is accurate
+- Ensure your candidate’s international employment history is accurate

 - Confirm your candidate has the skills and experience required

 What You’ll Learn From International Background Checks

 International Background Checks are used to screen candidates currently living outside of the US, or for candidates currently living in the US who previously lived, worked, or attended school in another country.
-Employers can run international checks in 223 countries to learn about:
+Employers can run international checks to learn about:

-Provides details about criminal records, or returns clear results.
+Provides details about international criminal records, or returns clear results.

 Verifies international employment history provided by your candidate.